Ichthus-Development/ichthus-engineering-standards/README.md

 Prefixes MUST reflect the actual control type, not semantic intent.

+> NOTE: This convention is retained for WinForms due to its event-driven, designer-generated architecture and is intentionally not extended to declarative or binding-based UI frameworks.

 #### Scope and Limitations

 - This convention MUST NOT be applied outside WinForms.